David0tt/DeepGTAV/Readme.md

 1. Simple Increase Traffic(and Pedestrian)
 2. HeapLimitAdjuster
 3. Balanced Classes
+4. To allow 4k Data capturing the resolution has to be set to 7680x4320DSR in NVIDIA GeForce Experience.
+This correctly scales the Depth and Stencil buffers which are used to determine object segmentation.

 The modifications and install instructions can be found in the folder `Mods`

-In the future additional modifications will be added, mainly for graphics improvements.
-If you have use this repository in conjunction with graphics enhancing mods I would love it if you send me a quick email telling me what mods you used and whether they worked.
+Different additional modifications could be used, mainly for graphics improvements.
+If you use this repository in conjunction with graphics enhancing mods I would love it if you send me a quick email telling me what mods you used and whether they worked.